Kongduino/ddForth/README.md

 For IoT versions, you might need to edit the `platform.txt` file to remove `-fno-exceptions` and/or set `-fexceptions` in the `compiler.cpp.flags` section.

+They are mildly to very outdated as of now.
+I'll work on updates.

 ### Fonts

 * [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono)